 Eligible applicants are doctoral degree candidates from APA-accredited programs in clinical or counseling psychology who have completed all course work; successfully passed qualifying exams and proposed their dissertation topic; and meet minimum clinical and assessment hours.
 Applications must be complete by November 14 and only completed applications will be considered on the APPIC Match list deadline.

 If an applicant is unable to complete their application by November 14 due to extenuating circumstances, they are invited to call and talk with the training directors.
 Applicants will be notified of their status regarding an interview on or before December 14.
-On-site visits are not required, but highly encouraged; however, telephone interviews may be arranged as an alternative to personal visits.
+Although in person interviews for this site have been preferred in the past, due to the risk associated with travelling during the COVID-19 pandemic, interviews this year (December 2020-January 2021) will all be held virtually and over the phone, instead of in person.
 Interviews are scheduled on a first response basis.

 The DAABHS Psychology Internship Training Program is a member of the Association of Psychology Postdoctoral and Internship Centers.
 Applications to the program are made using the uniform APPIC application form available on the APPIC website.

-Internship applicants should also submit transcripts of all graduate school work, three letters of reference, a curriculum vita, and a redacted psychological evaluation work sample.
+Internship applicants should also submit transcripts of all graduate schoolwork, three letters of reference, a curriculum vita, and a redacted psychological evaluation work sample.
 All of these materials can be uploaded to the APPIC on-line system.
-The APPIC match number for the DBHS/ASH Internship Program is 110411.
+The APPIC match number for the DAABHS/ASH Internship Program is 110411.

 Additionally, as part of the DHS hiring and employment process, all applicants selected for job offers in designated positions and all incumbent employees in such positions are required to successfully complete the formal process for employee criminal and maltreatment history checks as established in DHS policy.
 Applicants for psychology internship positions must complete this formal process of criminal and maltreatment history checks.